MiniaczQ/gartic-on-demand/README.md

 # Flow

+1. Start from round (0-3 draw attr, 4 character)
+2. If round 1-4, find and lock existing, if 0 don't do anything
+3.

+Timeouts 15 min, 2 h

 1. Send primary attribute to bot
 2. Bot responds with 1 attribute
 3. Draw another, get response, until you get 4 attributes